chaselikethebank/annual-review-docs/docs/basics-start.md

 ```
 Even more...
 ```
-What does a day in a life look like as a music supervisor?
+What does a day in the life of a music supervisor look like?
 ```

 ## Thought Experiment: Music Supervisor Workload